PhilAndrew/IdrisFastParser/README.md

 name is string
-update is name manager // update is a data type combining name and manager update manager name is update to manager // function goes from data type update to data type manager update manager name of update is assign update.name on update.manager.name to update.manager
+update is name manager // update is a data type combining name and manager update manager name is update to manager // function goes from data type update to data type manager update manager name of update is update.name to update.manager.name for update.manager
 ```

 ## Build